 Sydney Jewish Museum Opening Hours, Events, Cafe, Gift Shop, Parking & Map

 The museum was officially opened to the public in 1992; a feat made possible by the late John Saunders, as well as members of the Australian Association of Jewish Holocaust survivors.
-This significance is not lost on keen observers as Australia is home to the greatest population of survivors of the Holocaust, only second to Israel.
+What you might not know is Australia is home to the highest population of survivors of the Holocaust – only second to Israel.

-A visit to the Sydney Jewish Museum feels like walking back in time, thanks to the different exhibitions on location.
-As expected, the exhibits showcase the Holocaust, as well as the history of the Australian Jewry in what is an immersive experience that engages the senses.
+A visit to the Sydney Jewish Museum feels like walking back in time, thanks to the different exhibitions and displays.
+As expected, the exhibits showcase the Holocaust, as well as the history of the Australian Jewry, in what is an immersive experience that engages the senses.

 The permanent exhibitions include the Holocaust, Serving Australia (The Jewish Involvement in Australian Military History), as well as Culture and Continuity (The Journey through Judaism).
-The Holocaust exhibition is spread across three different levels and it explores the impact of one of the events as they unfolded between 1933 and 1945.
-It also follows the lives led by survivors on arrival in Australia as well as the significant contributions made.
+The Holocaust exhibition is spread across three different levels, and it explores the impact of the events as they unfolded between 1933 and 1945.
+It also follows the lives led by survivors on arrival in Australia, as well as the significant contributions made.